top of page

 This threw me back to decades of trying to not to be a burden or need anyone.

 Ultimately it's not about self-love.
 Self-love is a byproduct of connection and belonging.
 It is not the product.
-North America, it's not about you.

 The Self-Love Myth shames us into believing something's wrong with us if we need connection, because we should be able to get everything, including love, from some magical and infinite place inside ourselves.